ndevenish/Hugin/mac/Documents/ReadMe-HuginOSX.txt

 Known Problems

+- Optimizer on HuginOSX does not work on certain environment.
+We are trying to determine the cause.
+If you encounter this, please send me 1. where HuginOSX is installed, 2. where your project file is located, and 3. result of "ls -l Applications/HuginOSX.app/Contents/*".
+This bug seems to have something to do with paths with space or non-ASCII characters.
+You may be able to work around if you put HuginOSX and your project file in to a 'safe' locations like "/Applications" or "~/".

 - autopano-sift sometimes does not work when nested inside the application package.

 TODO (Any help appreciated.)

+- fix Optimiser bug
 - find bugs.